How to Convert a Visitor Visa to a Study Permit Without Leaving Canada (2026 Guide)

 With Canada's new policies encouraging domestic transitions and clearer rules for "inside Canada eligibility," converting a visitor visa into a study permit has become one of the most reliable pathways for 2026.

-YES — you can apply for a study permit from inside Canada while on a visitor visa, IF you meet IRCC's inside-Canada eligibility requirements.
+YES — you can apply for a study permit from inside Canada while on a visitor visa, If you meet IRCC's inside-Canada eligibility requirements.

 IRCC allows certain groups of visitors to apply for a study permit inside Canada.
 As of 2026, here's what IRCC officially permits: